MatPrst/deceptive-attention-reproduced/README.md

 ## Datasets

 We do provide the data for all classification experiments in this repository.
-See the [classification data folder](deceptive-attention/src/classification/data) to check it out.
+See the [classification data folder](deceptive-attention/src/classification/data) to check it out - it will be used out of the box by our models

 For seq2seq tasks we have a compressed version of the data within this repo.
 In order to use it: